timescale/docs/promscale/send-data/opentelemetry.md

 instrumentation libraries and SDKs directly to Promscale using OTLP.

 You can configure the OpenTelemetry Collector to forward traces and metrics to Promscale.
-Promscale listens to OTLP data on the port you specified in the `otlp-grpc-server-listen-address` parameter, which defaults to port `:9202`.
+Promscale listens to OTLP traces on the port you specified in the `otlp-grpc-server-listen-address` parameter, which defaults to port `:9202`.
 Promscale listens to Prometheus data on the port you specified in the `ee`, which defaults to port `:9201` when you start the Promscale connector.